 I also wasn’t keen on the characterisation in this novel.
 I thought Cinder’s character wasn’t very interesting, and I would have liked a bit more depth to her character.
 However, I did really like the character of Prince Kai, and I thought that his character was more rounded, with his sarcastic attitude and human outlook towards the issues with Queen Lunar showing the complexity of his character compared with Cinder’s.

 Overall clearly I was not a massive fan of this book, particularly because I had high expectations, and because I’m a massive fan of fairytales and fairytale re-tellings!
-However, there were some things I liked about the book, and I think that the setting of China was a really integral part of the book, hence me choosing it for my third Worldwide Wednesday!
+However, there were some things I liked about the book- and I think that the setting of China was a really great choice.
+I also read a recent article about Marissa Meyer’s aim to write about diverse characters from different places- you can check it out here.

 I hope you enjoyed reading my third Worldwide Wednesday!
 Although this was not a book I really liked, it is a book that holds a great connection to a certain country, and there were aspects of the novel that I enjoyed!